-Update April 17, 2026, about NH Wildlife Legislation
+Update June 2026, about NH Wildlife Legislation

 HB 1603, the bill about threatened and endangered species in NH.
 Passed through the House.
 In the Senate, it was amended to a decent bill.
 It now has to go back to the House for a vote on the amendment.
 We opposed HB 1603 in the House and the Senate, but now, with the amendment, we no longer oppose.

 Rodenticide Bills HB 1018, the full ban failed in the House Environment and Agriculture Committee.
 We supported the full ban.
 HB 1676, which would allow its use only to licensed pest companies, was voted ITL in the Senate Committee.
 We are supportive of this decision.
-This bill would have given the pest control companies a monopoly on the use of rodenticides and they are the ones doing the most harm.
-The committee stated rodenticides should be under the purview of the NH Pesticide Control Board.
+This bill would have given the pest control companies a monopoly on the use of rodenticides, and they are the ones doing the most harm.
+The committee stated that rodenticides should be under the purview of the NH Pesticide Control Board.

 HB 1086, which would have established a study committee on neonicotinoid pesticides, was voted Inexpedient to Legislate (ITL) 3–2 by the Senate Energy and Natural Resources Committee.
 HB 1431, a bill to restrict neonicotinoids (neonics), was sent to Interim Study by the same committee, effectively ending its progress this session.
 Both outcomes relied on the claim that regulation of neonics should be left to the New Hampshire Pesticide Control Board.
 However, testimony on both the neonic and rodenticide bills was extensive and consistent, detailing significant harm to wildlife, ecosystems, and environmental health.
-Advocates argue that deferring action ignores the urgency of the problem and delays meaningful protections.
-The Pesticide Control Board has now been put on notice: the evidence is clear, and the demand for action is growing.

 2025 was an excellent year for some wildlife rulemaking at NH Fish and Game.
 We would like to thank the department for these positive steps.